romseguy/redux-store-visualizer/README.md

-# redux-store-visualizer

-Visualize Redux store in real time with [d3-state-visualizer](https://github.com/romseguy/d3-state-visualizer)
+**This was a quick demo of what you can do with [d3-state-visualizer](https://github.com/romseguy/d3-state-visualizer).
+It's recommended to use [redux-chart-monitor](https://www.npmjs.com/package/redux-chart-monitor) to get the benefits of using [redux-devtools](https://github.com/gaearon/redux-devtools) in your Redux project.**

-# Quick demo
+# Quick TodoMVC demo

 ![Quick demo](demo.gif)